-For both modes you can now actually compute the PV diagram by clicking the "Compute Velocity Map" button.
-This will produce an image such as show below.
+The computation of the PV diagram is done by clicking on the Compute Velocity Map button.
+This will produce an image such as the one shown below.
 For Axis mode the horizontal axis is offset from the left side of the slit you drew (or offset from the top if the slit is directly up-down) and the vertical axis is velocity on the left and colour scale on the right.
 For Map mode the two axes are the spatial axes of the cube (in WCS units) and colour indicates velocity, with a colour bar on the right showing the scale, which runs from maximum to minimum velocity.

-If the PV diagram you see looks to be too "small" it is possible you are on a super-zoom; try panning out or zooming-to-fit using the magnifying-lens tabs below the PV diagram.
+If the PV diagram looks too small it may be due to the zoom settings.
+Try panning out or zooming-to-fit using the magnifying-lens buttons below the PV diagram.
 If it is too dark, edit the cut levels (right-click on the PV diagram itself).

-Note that currently one can only zoom on box axes at the same time; later we will allow for a zoom on the axes independently.
-Also note that the PV diagram is constructed from the whole cube that is currently show on the image side, i.e. over the whole spectral range you have.
-Therefore, it is likely you have a lot of velocties that are very large numbers!
+Note that currently you can only zoom on both axes at the same time; later we will allow for zooming on each axis independently.
+Also note that the PV diagram is constructed from the whole cube that is currently shown on the image side, i.e. over the whole spectral range you have.
+Therefore, it is likely you have a lot of velocities that are very large numbers!
 We are redesigning the GUI to allow you to select a smaller spectral region from which to make a PV diagram, but currently if you want to do this, you need to first create a new cube from a small spectral region (the Spectral Range Extraction menu item) and rerun the GUI on that cube.

-Figure 13.3.
-Position-velocity diagrams
+Figure 13.11.
+Position-velocity diagram

-Once you have created the PV diagram, you may wish to ajust the properties of the diagram.
-You do this in the familiar way, that is right-click on the diagraAm where you are offered options: edit cut levels, edit colours, zoom, annotate, create screenshot (jpg), print, flip Y-axis.
+Once you have created the PV diagram, you may wish to adjust the properties of the diagram.
+You do this in the familiar way, by right-clicking on the diagram.
+You are then offered the options to edit cut levels, edit colours, zoom, annotate, create a screenshot (JPG), print and flip the Y-axis.